Here I give my personal thoughts and recommendations on

 a three-slot chassis with RS232 and HPIB control, an internal 6½-digit DMM (the guts of

-the famous 34401A), and a range of plugin interfaces for routing inputs to the DMM and other
+the famous 34401A - see below), and a range of plugin interfaces for routing inputs to the DMM and other

 switching functions.
 For example, the 34901A provides 20 fully-switched DMM volt/ohm/thermocouple/counter (reciprocal, yay!)